rojizo/proliferationTimes/README.md

-## Some programs related with the paper "Absorption and fixation times for evolutionary processes on graphs"
+## Some programs and data related with the paper "Absorption and fixation times for evolutionary processes on graphs"